FabricioHA/FabricioHA/README.md

 ## Olá, Sejam bem-vindos 🖐🙂

-- No momento estudando Python, Javascript, C e MySQL;
+- Cursando Análise e Desenvovimento de Sistemas;
--
+- No momento estudando Python, Javascript, C, MySQL e Linux;

 <!--
 **FabricioHA/FabricioHA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.